 We are long overdue for a recession, as this was the longest economic recovery ever.
 If we take a better look at the recovery we’ve seen, it was a fragile anemic recovery.
 The growth we’ve seen all these years was nothing more than 2% or 2,5% annual growth, compared to 5% and 7% healthy recoveries in the past.

 If the bad scenario takes place, we could see massive unemployment, large corporation collapse, currency war, hyperinflation, and geopolitical uncertainty.

 Although, a serious investor should always have some insurance in his portfolio, and the only insurance is gold, nowadays it will be reckless for an investor not to own gold.
-As the bad news continue coming in, many investors increase the percentage of gold in their investments.
-Best gold investment for me is to posses physical gold.
+As the bad news continues coming in, many investors increase the percentage of gold in their investments.
+The best gold investment for me is to possess physical gold.